-Dean’s art practice has seen her awarded artist residencies with Taronga Zoo, Sydney in 2010, Montsalvat artists colony in Victoria in 2010 and in the remote gold-mining town of Hill End, NSW in 2005, 2008 and 2010.
+Dean has been awarded artist residencies with ArtOmi, New York State (2013), and previously Taronga Zoo, Montsalvat and repeatedly in the remote gold-mining town of Hill End, NSW.

-Dean’s work is held in a number of public and private collections including work recently acquired by ‘Artbank’ from her most recent series ‘Only Human’
+Dean’s work is held in a number of public and private collections including Artbank and is represented by Olsen Irwin Gallery Sydney.